o) Provisions, contingent liabilities and contingent assets

 Market Risk

 Market risk is the risk that the fair value or future cash flows of a financial instrument will fluctuate because of changes in market prices.
 Market risk comprises of currency risk, interest rate risk and price risk.
 Financial instruments affected by market risk include loans and borrowings, trade receivables and trade payables involving foreign currency exposure.
-The sensitivity analysis in the following sections relate to the position as at March 31, 2024 and March 31, 2023.
-The sensitivity of
+The sensitivity analysis in the following sections relate to the position as at March 31, 2025 and March 31, 2024.
+The sensitivity of the relevant profit or loss item is the effect of the assumed changes in respective market risks.
+This is based on the financial assets and financial liabilities held at 31 March 2025 and 31 March 2024. a) Foreign currency risk management

 Foreign currency risk is the risk that the fair value or future cash flows of an exposure will fluctuate because of changes in foreign rates.
 The Company's exposure to the risk of changes in foreign exchange rates relates primarily to the trade / other payables, trade / other receivables and derivative assets / liabilities.
 The risk primarily relate to fluctuations in US Dollar, EURO and JPY against the functional currencies of the Company.
 The Company's exposure to foreign currency changes for all other currencies is not material.
 The Company evaluates the impact of foreign exchange rate fluctuations by assessing its exposure to exchange rate risks.